-Figure 1: Sketch of the test setup (medium groundwater level)

-The PVC pipes were filled with water up to three different levels, 1, 18 cm and 35 cm below surface level, respectively referred to as high, medium and low.
+Figure 1: Sketch of the test setup (medium groundwater level) The PVC pipes were filled with water up to three different levels, differing approx. 17 cm from each other.
+Both soil types thus had pots with three groundwater levels situated 1, 18 cm and 35 cm below surface level, respectively referred to as high, medium and low.
 The water level in the PVC pipe corresponded with the groundwater level in the pot through holes in the pot and was kept constant.
-The temperature was kept approximately at 20-25°C (with the use of heating lamps) and that the atmospheric humidity was also kept high.
+The test setup was situated in a green house to provide a good (tropical) growing climate.
+This means that the temperature was kept approximately at 20-25°C (with the use of heating lamps) and that the atmospheric humidity was also kept high.
 Each stem of Vetiver grass has several leaves and each leaf was measured individually from the cut to the top, 2 times a week for a period of 54 days.
+Results All results are based upon the observations with respect to length increase of the leaves in time.